From Liberal Arts Major with No Finance Experience in the UK to Equity Research in… Mexico

 If you really like the country and culture and want a market that’s easier to get into, it can be great – just make sure you know what you’re getting into.

 Q: Does this issue with pay prompt people to move to other countries?

 A: Sometimes, yes, but it’s also about getting broader exposure and better access to buy-side roles at larger funds.
 I’ve seen people move to Brazil, NY, and London after working here for a few years.

-Local exit opportunities are actually quite good; I’ve seen people go to local PE firms (tiny but growing quickly), trading firms, top strategy consulting firms (McKinsey/BCG), or even go to blue chip corporate finance jobs or investor relations roles.
+Local exit opportunities are actually quite good; I’ve seen people go to local PE firms (tiny but growing quickly), trading firms, top strategy consulting firms (McKinsey/BCG), or even go to blue-chip companies for the corporate finance career path, or investor relations roles.

 If you want to move “up” in market prestige and get yourself to NY / London / HK, you will need to leverage your emerging market expertise; emerging markets-focused asset management firms or hedge funds are your most likely route when making a move like that.

 Q: So, are you planning to do something like that in the future?